School Data Backup Strategies Before Migration: The 3-2-1 Rule for Zero Data Loss

 All changes made since the last full backup.
 Easier to restore than incrementals but larger in size.

-Pre-Migration Backup Checklist
+Pre-Migration Backup Checklist by Timeline

 30 Days Before Migration